Mery9yuka/alx-system_engineering-devops/0x19-postmortem/README.md

-The Issue Summary:
-Duration of the outage: Occurred on May 12, 2024, from 3:00 PM to 6:30 PM (GMT).

-Impact: The outage affected the availability of our e-commerce platform, resulting in a 30% decrease in user traffic and a loss of potential revenue.

-The Root Cause: The outage was caused by a misconfiguration in the load balancer settings.

-Timeline:
-3:00 PM: The issue was detected by monitoring alerts indicating a sudden drop in server response times.
-3:10 PM: Engineers began investigating the issue, initially suspecting a database overload.
-3:45 PM: Further investigation revealed that the load balancer was not distributing traffic evenly due to misconfigured routing rules.
+Issue:
+Duration of Outage:

+Start Time: June 1, 2024, 09:00 AM (UTC)
+End Time: June 1, 2024, 11:30 AM (UTC)
+Impact:

+Service Affected: User Authentication Service
+User Experience: Users were unable to log in or register on our platform.
+Percentage of Users Affected: 100%
+Root Cause:

+A misconfiguration in the authentication microservice deployment caused the service to crash under high load, leading to a complete outage.
+Timeline
+09:00 AM: Issue detected via monitoring alert indicating high error rates in the authentication service.
+09:05 AM: Incident escalated to the on-call engineer.
+09:10 AM: On-call engineer began investigating the authentication service logs.
+09:20 AM: Initial assumption was a bug in the recent deployment; rollback initiated.
+09:40 AM: Rollback completed, but the issue persisted.
+09:50 AM: Further investigation revealed configuration errors in the deployment settings.
+10:00 AM: Misleading path: checked database for possible issues with user data, no issues found.
-4:00 PM: The incident was escalated to the DevOps team for assistance.
+10:30 AM: Escalated to the DevOps team to review deployment configurations.
-6:30 PM: The misconfiguration was corrected, restoring normal traffic flow.
+11:00 AM: DevOps team identified and corrected the configuration errors.
+11:15 AM: Redeployment initiated with correct settings.
+11:30 AM: Service restored, users able to log in and register again.

-Root Cause and Resolution:
+Root Cause and Resolution

-The issue originated from a recent adjustment we made to the load balancer configuration.
-Unfortunately, this tweak caused an imbalance in traffic distribution across our servers, resulting in performance issues for our users.
-To address this, we reverted the load balancer settings to their previous state and implemented automated tests to validate configurations before deployment, ensuring smoother operations moving forward.
+Root Cause:
+The root cause was a misconfiguration in the deployment settings of the authentication microservice.
+The configuration did not properly handle high load scenarios, causing the service to crash when the number of concurrent login attempts spiked.

+Resolution:
+The issue was resolved by: Me( Maryem )

+Identifying the incorrect settings in the deployment configuration.
+Correcting the settings to ensure the service could handle high loads.
+Redeploying the authentication service with the updated configuration.
-Corrective and Preventative Measures:
+Corrective and Preventative Measures Improvements/Fixes:

-Improvements/Fixes:
-Regular audits of load balancer configurations to identify and correct any discrepancies.
-Implementation of automated testing for load balancer configurations as part of the deployment pipeline.
+Deployment Configuration Review: Implement a more thorough review process for deployment configurations to catch potential issues before they go live.
+Load Testing: Introduce regular load testing for all critical services to ensure they can handle high traffic scenarios.
+Monitoring Enhancements: Enhance monitoring to include more detailed metrics and alerts specifically for configuration issues.
 Tasks to Address the Issue:

-Conduct a thorough review of load balancer configurations to identify any additional misconfigurations.
+ Conduct a full review of the authentication service deployment process.

-Update documentation and procedures for load balancer configuration management to prevent similar issues in the future.

-Schedule regular training sessions for DevOps teams to ensure awareness of best practices for load balancer management.
+ Implement automated configuration validation checks.
+ Schedule regular load testing for the authentication service.
+ Update monitoring systems to include alerts for configuration discrepancies.
+ Train the engineering team on best practices for deployment configurations.

-By implementing these measures, we aim to minimize the risk of future outages caused by misconfigured load balancers and maintain the reliability and availability of our e-commerce platform.
+By addressing these areas, we can minimize the risk of similar outages in the future and improve the overall reliability of our services.